pablo-benito/gvar/README.md

 # gvar
-The gvar program allows one to convert GVAR raw data (recorded from a GOES satellite) into radiometrically calibrated images
+The gvar program allows one to read and convert GVAR raw data (recorded from a GOES satellite) into radiometrically calibrated images (binary, tiff and jpeg)

 ## Requirements